-Much of the time the mind is wandering, either drawn to focus, ruminate, or push away unpleasant experiences, or chasing after stuff we like.
+Much of the time our minds wander, either drawn to focus, ruminate, or push away unpleasant experiences, or chasing after stuff we like.
 But if we don’t practice being still, we are prone to get blown about by every wind, buffeted by the ups and downs of life.
 By training to pay attention precisely and gently to the breath, coming back again and again, we cultivate a resilience that allows us to be present when difficulty and temptation arises.
 Distractions still come, but we don’t get so lost in them.
-This is a master key to well-being, and the boring old breath offers a simple, regular, and available tool to practice with and learn from.
+This is a master key to well-being, and the breath offers a simple, regular, and available tool to practice with and learn from.

 3. The breath happens in the body